 Energy is the ability to do work

 Scientists define energy as the ability to do work.
 Modern civilization is possible because people have learned how to change energy from one form to another and then use it to do work.
-People use energy for a variety of things, such as to walk and bicycle, to move cars along roads and boats through water, to cook food on stoves, to make ice in freezers, to light our homes and offices, to manufacture products, and to send astronauts into space.
+We use energy for a variety of things, such as walking and bicycling, moving cars along roads and boats through water, cooking and refrigerating food, lighting our homes and offices, manufacturing products, and even sending astronauts into space.

 There are many forms of energy: